-The consent of the client/patient/resident or his/her authorized representative is required for the collection, use and disclosure of his/her personal health information by individuals participating in and activities related to the provision of health care to the client/patient/resident who is the subject of the personal health information.
+The consent of the client/patient/resident or his/her authorized representative (see definition of consent) is required for the collection, use and disclosure of his/her personal health information by employees/physicians participating in his/her care as well as activities related to the provision of care to that individual.

-Consent for the collection, use and disclosure of personal health information is separate and different from consent requirements related to the provision of health care treatment or service.
+Consent for the collection, use and disclosure of personal health information is not the same as consent requirements related to the provision of health care treatment or services.

-Implied consent can only be presumed to exist when a client/patient/resident or his/her authorized representative has implicitly provided knowledgeable consent.
 Implied consent is valid where it is reasonable to believe that the client/patient/resident or his/her authorized representative is aware of the purpose of the collection, use or disclosure and knows that they can either give or withhold consent.

-It is reasonable to believe that a client/patient/resident knows the purpose of the collection, use or disclosure of his/her personal health information by way of Western Health's Protecting Your Privacy poster and brochure which describe these purposes.
+It is reasonable to believe that a client/patient/resident knows the purpose of the collection, use or disclosure of his/her personal health information by way of Western Health's Protecting Your Privacy poster and brochure which describe these purposes in general terms.

-The Personal Health Information Act (PHIA) permits a client/patient/resident or his/her authorized representative to expressly withhold or withdraw consent to the collection, use or disclosure of personal health information, unless the collection, use or disclosure is permitted or required by law.
+The Personal Health Information Act (PHIA) permits a client/patient/resident or his/her authorized representative (see definition) to expressly withhold or withdraw consent to the collection, use or disclosure of personal health information, unless the collection, use or disclosure is permitted or required by law.
 Except where the client/patient/resident or his/her authorized representative has withdrawn consent, implied consent may be relied upon for the collection, use or disclosure of personal health information for the purpose of providing health care or assisting in the provision of health care as part of the circle of care.
-For additional information, please refer to policy Limited Consent for Collection, Use and Disclosure of Personal Health Information (9-02-55.)
+For more information, please also refer to policy Limited Consent for Collection, Use and Disclosure of Personal Health Information (9-02-55.)

-Individuals who are providing health care services within the "circle of care" may only assume implied consent for the collection, use, or disclosure of personal health information only in those cases where all the following six conditions are satisfied:
+Employees/physicians of Western Health who are providing health care services within the "circle of care" must assume implied consent for the collection, use, or disclosure of personal health information only in those cases where all the following six conditions are satisfied.
+Please also refer to Appendix A- Circle of Care: Personal Health Information for Health Care Purposes):

-- 1. The individual within the circle of care must fall within one of the three categories authorized to rely upon implied consent: - a regulated health care professional; - a health care provider, or - a person who operates a health care facility; a licensed pharmacy; ambulance service; or a center, program or service for community health or mental health, the primary purpose of which is the provision of health care by a health care professional or provider. - 2.
+- 1. The employee/physician within the circle of care must fall within one of the three categories authorized to rely upon implied consent: - a regulated health care professional; - a health care provider, or - a person who operates a health care facility; a licensed pharmacy; ambulance service; or a center, program or service for community health or mental health, the primary purpose of which is the provision of health care by a health care professional or provider. - 2.
 The personal health information must have been received from the client/patient/resident or his/her authorized representative or another health information custodian (e.g. another Regional Health Authority.) - 3.
 The personal health information must have been received for the original purpose of providing or assisting in the provision of health care to the client/patient/resident. - 4.
 The purpose of the collection, use and disclosure of personal health information must be for the current provision of health care or assisting in the provision of health care to the client/patient/resident. - 5.
 Disclosure of personal health information must be for the sole purpose of providing health care to the client/patient/resident. - 6.
 The implied consent of the client/patient/resident or his/her authorized representative must be valid and the client/patient/resident must not have expressly withheld or withdrawn their consent to the collection, use or disclosure of his/her personal health information.